 - (a).
-Name, position held, term dates (mm/dd/yy mm/dd/yy) with board; - (b). public facing phone number and email address; and - (c). emergency contact phone number and email, (Commission use only).; and
+Name, position held, term dates (mm/dd/yy mm/dd/yy) with board; - (b). public facing phone number and email address; and - (c). emergency contact phone number and email, (Commission use only): and - (d).

-(d).
 Resume.

 Providing a generic email address or phone number for all members will not satisfy this requirement.
 This information shall be provided within 14 business days of the start of the school year and kept updated thereafter.
-When vacancies occur and new members are proposedadded, the Governing Board shall update and submit an updatedthe School Governing Board Member Information Form to the Commission which includes the new Governing Board member, including a copy of the minutes of the meeting where the new member was approved, within 14 business days of the new member being seated.
+When vacancies occur and new members are proposed_added, the Governing Board shall update_and submit an_updatedthe School Governing Board Member Information Form to the Commission which-includes the new Governing Board member, including a copy of the minutes of the meeting <a href="which-which

-Comment [LE51]: Kalima- stick #2b and c b/c on the website
+Commented [LE51]: Kalima- stick #2b and c b/c on the website

-Comment [LE52]: Steve H- strike entire section.
+Commented [LE52R51]: Steve H- strike entire section.
 Adding to the law.

-Comment [LE53]: Pam E- Deleting a and b.
+Commented [LE53R51]: Pam E- Deleting a and b.

-Comment [LE54]: John T- Eliminate parts that are not necessary.
+Commented [LE54R51]: John T- Eliminate parts that are not necessary.
 Concern with #2.
 What does complete minutes mean?
 Does this extend to exec session.

-Comment [LE55]: Terri- Concern about including the minutes.
+Commented [LE55]: Terri- Concern about including the minutes.
 Minutes may be approved the month after.
 Should use the deadline for the published minutes in 302d.

-Comment [LE56]: Kalima- does not understand why the need for the contact info for board members. maybe just for officers.
+Commented [LE56R55]: Kalima- does not understand why the need for the contact info for board members. maybe just for officers.
 Unnecessary reporting burden to provide the minutes.

-Comment [LE57]: Steve H- micromanaging board. should be deleted.
+Commented [LE57R55]: Steve H- micromanaging board. should be deleted.

-Comment [LE58]: John T- have a difficult time understanding why commission staff will need to contact GB in the first place.
+Commented [LE58R55]: John T- have a difficult time understanding why commission staff will need to contact GB in the first place.
 None of the board members can answer your questions.
 Why would you need to contact GB during an emergency?